normenmueller/neoject/README.md

 - Credentials for the running Neo4j database
 - A valid Bolt address to connect to the database instance

-Neoject connects to the database and executes the given file in a single transaction[^adr-sgl-trx].
+Neoject connects to the database and executes the given file in a single transaction[^adl-sgl-trx].

 ## Installation